ABC's LOST as rewatched in chronological viewing order |

 That was my intention when building this chronology.
 This is most certainly not meant to be used as the manner in which to watch LOST the first time around.
 So much of the mystery and excitement of LOST would be stolen by presenting it in this way the first time threw.
 But for those of us who wish to experience TV's most fascinating drama again, it may be an interesting ride.

-As this progresses I'll leave commentary about my explanation of the show's unsolved mysteries here.
+As I experienced Lost in this way, I left commentary about my explanation of the show's unsolved mysteries here.

 Special thanks to Lawrence King's Lost- Chronological Viewing Order for inspiration, as well as Lostpedia and lost.about.com for tons of info.